These are some of the common questions we get asked from time to time. Please contact us if you need any more information.

 Throughout the year we also participate in social awareness activities such as the 40 hour famine and Pink Shirt Day.

-Every class has Te Reo instruction from a specialist teacher once a fortnight, while we also have a language programme that runs weekly on a Wednesday.
+Every class has Te Reo instruction as part of the Semi Spec programme on a weekly basis. while we also have a language programme that runs weekly on a Monday afternoon.

 Each student has two terms a year learning a language.
-This year the languages in our programme are: French, Italian, Japanese, Mandarin, Malay, NZ Sign Language, Te Reo.
+This year the languages in our programme are: French, Italian, Japanese, Mandarin, Malay, Te Reo.